-Hocking Hills Winery is a one of the popular spots for both locals and tourists in the town of Logan.
+Hocking Hills Winery is one of the popular spots for both locals and tourists in the town of Logan.

-This family-owned and operated winery has bragging rights with several award winning wines.
+This family-owned and operated winery has bragging rights with several award-winning wines.

 M & M Diner, Hocking Hills Diner, Millstone BBQ, Kindred Spirits, Hungry Buffalo, La Casada, and Pizza Crossing are popular restaurant options.
-For a fine dining experience, Glenlaurel Scottish Inn is known for their 6-course meal.
+For a fine dining experience, Glenlaurel Scottish Inn is known for its 6-course meal.

 The winery has a beautiful outdoor space with plenty of seating and a small stage for live music.
 This is definitely the setting for a great time.

 Experience the spectacular scenery of the sky at the John Glenn Astronomy Park.

 The park is open to the public during the day and at night.
 There is no admission fee to visit the grounds or for any of the programs.